yasutakatou/secretloader/README.md

 ## -inputFile

-Specify a template file
+Specify a template file<br>

-note) You can use template files outside the current directory by specifying the path.
+note) You can use template files outside the current directory by specifying the path.<br>

 ## -log